 We also run the Practical Caravan Awards, where our expert judging panel identify the best caravans across a range of categories, as well as the towing options that have really impressed us.

-The biggest brands, from Kia and Ford to Skoda and Seat all feature in our round-up, as we share our recommended cars for towing caravans that will provide reliability and stability on your travels.
-Whether you’re looking for a large SUV, a 4×4 or an MPV, there’s an option in our guide that should suit you.
+Now, to help you choose the best caravan tow car, we’ve gathered our top picks.
+The biggest brands, from Kia and Ford to Škoda and Volkswagen all feature in our round-up, as we share our recommended cars for towing caravans that will provide reliability and stability on your travels.
+Whether you’re looking for a large SUV, a 4×4 or an electric option, there’s a car for towing a caravan in our guide that should suit you.

 If you decide you’d rather buy a pre-owned towing vehicle, be sure to take a look at our guide to the best used tow cars too.